iturdikulov/notes/Xxd.md

 `xxd -l 32 -p <filename>` - prints first 32 bytes of file in hex format.

-TODO: add vim note, how to change few bytes
+TODO: add vim note, how to change few bytes (`:h hex-editing`).
+For example zero the 8th bit in KOI8-R file.